We may earn commission from affiliate links →

 Sea to Summit Trek And Travel Liquid Soap

-This isn’t a detergent per se, but a travel laundry soap, which could easily be used to wash your clothes whilst on the go quickly.
+This isn’t a detergent per se, but a travel laundry soap, which could easily be used to quickly wash your clothes while on the go.
 The product is small enough to be taken as cabin luggage and is also biodegradable and free of added nasties.
-The bottle is strong, and the lid isn’t going to leak whilst in your bag.
+The bottle is strong, and the lid isn’t going to leak while in your bag.

 BerryPLUS Soap Berry Eco-Friendly Natural Laundry Detergent

-For anyone who is eco-aware, as we all should be, this is a great option to go for as a biodegradable travel clothes wash.
-Not only does it clean your clothes very well, but it’s also eco-friendly and doesn’t contain any added chemicals or other extras.
+This is an excellent option for anyone who is eco-aware, as we all should be, as a biodegradable travel clothes wash.
+Not only does it clean your clothes well, but it’s also eco-friendly and doesn’t contain any added chemicals or other extras.

 This natural travel laundry detergent is a packet you do your laundry, made from soapberries.
 That means your clothes are super-clean and smell delicious at the same time.
 This detergent is OK to be used with regular washing machines; however, it could also be used in a bowl with hot water for soaking and hand washing.Read More Reviews Or Find Travel Detergent Here

 Scrubba Wash Bag

 This isn’t a detergent but an entire laundry system, giving your clothes a cleaning experience that will eradicate dirt and stains.
 Because of the product’s space-saving and effectiveness, it is one of the best travel laundry kit products you can buy.

-This is basically a portable washing machine in a bag, so you add your clothes and the detergent, and you squash it all together.
-It’s like the old fashioned mangle or scrub board, getting rid of dirt with ease.
+This is a portable washing machine in a bag, so you add your clothes and the detergent and squash it all together.
+It’s like the old-fashioned mangle or scrub board, getting rid of dirt easily.

 After washing, the bag doubles as a drying bag, making it the ideal option for travel and camping breaks.
 It weighs just 5oz, so it’s not going to take up space or weight in your case, and you don’t have to think about finding a bowl or a plug for the sink to wash your clothes.Read More Reviews Or Find More Options Here